pluginsGLPI/datainjection/README.md

 // END

-Usage for configuring automatic action:

-The plugin regitests two automatic actions:
+The plugin registers two automatic actions:

+How-To:
+- Define a datainject import model
+- Configure one of the provided two automatic actions according this structure:

 Within Comments field define:
 <datainject_model_name>;<full_path_to_csv_file>;<integer of key column.
 Starts from 0>